twitchtv/igdb-api-r/README.md

   query = ""
 ){}
 ```
-Important to note here is that filter is a list() of "strings"
 query is for advanced usage which overrides the logic of the function.
 It is basically a return(query)
+IMPORTANT
+Note that the filter param is a list() of "strings"
+Note that you cannot use both search and ids, this will trow an exception

 ### The response structure
 The response is returnes as a structure which looks like this: